thomwiggers/thomwiggers.nl/content/post/rephrasing_tls_with_kems/index.md

   focal_point = ""
 +++

-# Rephrasing TLS key shares in terms of KEMs

 In the RFC for TLS 1.3 ([RFC8446][rfc8446]) especially, the key exchange is defined in terms of (EC)DH key shares being exchanged.
 This limits us to algorithms which support non-interactive key exchanges, while this is not necessary for the security of TLS 1.3 as defined by RFC8446.[^NIKEs]
 As we would like to implement (post-quantum) KEMs into TLS 1.3, we will now describe the changes to the spec that would be required.